NETWAYS/foreman-training/installation/04_installation.md

 ****

-## Verify the domain 'localdomain' was created and associate Smart proxy
+## Verify the domain 'localdomain' was created and associate Smart Proxy

 ****

-### Login to Foreman
+### Log in to Foreman

-With the provided credentials login to 'https://foreman.localdomain' using your browser.
+With the provided credentials log in to 'https://foreman.localdomain' using your browser.

 ### Navigate to 'Infrastructure > Domains'

-### Add the domain 'localdomain' and associate Smart proxy 'foreman.localdomain'
+### Add the domain 'localdomain' and associate Smart Proxy 'foreman.localdomain'

 As the domain 'localdomain' will already be created click on the domain name and change the DNS Proxy to 'foreman.localdomain'.